drforbin/decwar/utexas/readme.md

     - msc folder, msc.com comment file.
     - tec folder, for teco files to autogen fortran include files

-# project utexas in action
+# utexas in action

+### step1 have the contents of the downloadable archive in your utexas folder

-the script msc/create-archive-project-utexas was used to create project-utexas-archive-20250506.tar.gz
-- download the archive by hitting this [archive link](https://drive.google.com/file/d/1aLbaDcyIBG6pUwKbhw9UbuXFTfXkR1Cd/view?usp=sharing)
-- dearchive the contents and have it placed in the root of project utexas
+the script msc/create-archive-project-utexas was used to create project-utexas-archive-20250506.tar.gz. download the archive by hitting this [archive link](https://drive.google.com/file/d/1aLbaDcyIBG6pUwKbhw9UbuXFTfXkR1Cd/view?usp=sharing) and dearchive the contents and have them placed in your utexas folder
 - dec10blinken simh exe that will drive console panel if you have one
 - dec10 simh exe that is plain vanilla and does not drive console panel
 - dec10test simh exe that is just for testing console front panel
 - back10 exe that handles writing and listing tapes
 - tapes folder with tape images
 - bts folder with kl-10 boot loader exe needed by the simh scripts

-create/recreate boot disk. this is no big deal, can do it repeatedly and often, can treat the disk as expendable. the script is simh/create-boot-disk-from-tape.ini and is a good resource for learning about tops-10. run it with the following command and the disk will appear as folder dsk.
+### step2 prep boot disk

     ./dec10blinken simh/create-boot-disk-from-tape.ini

-at tops-10 monitor prompt run kjob to make sure you're logged out, then ctrl-e to get simh prompt, and quit to leave simh.
+this is no big deal, can do it repeatedly and often, can treat the disk as replaceable/expendable. the script is simh/create-boot-disk-from-tape.ini and is a good resource for learning about tops-10. the disk will appear as folder dsk. the script should leave you at tops-10 monitor prompt. do kjob to make sure you're logged out, then ctrl-e to get simh prompt, and quit to leave simh.

-create/recreate the file tapes/utexas23-reconstruction.tap
+### step3 prep tape file

     msc/create-tape-utexas23-reconstruction

-now boot from disk using the script simh/boot-from-disk.ini with its line 'do utexas.do' uncommented to install/reinstall utexas.
+this bash script will copy the dwcwar source code into tape file tapes/utexas23-reconstruction.tap and do a listing of the tape, showing the tape contents as confirmation.

+### step4 boot from disk

     ./dec10blinken simh/boot-from-disk.ini

-this will leave you logged in as 1,2 and you can just leave that as is and open other terminals. telnet in from them and run decwar.
+have the line 'do utexas.do' uncommented in the ini file to install/reinstall utexas. simh 'expect' usage is not yet top-notch and there are some hacky workarounds. if the script pauses/hangs, hit return and it should continue onward. it should finish by copying the decwar exe, assigning the gam: device, and leave you logged in as oper. leave that as is and open other terminals.

+### step5 telnet in

     $ telnet localhost 2030
     Trying ::1...